dgaydukov/cert-aws/files/sa.md

 underneath it's all these vpc and on-premises centers are connected to each other through vpn and transit vpc basically works as vpn server and routing this vpn traffic.
 * transit gateway (2018) - it's aws managed service that works like transit vpc, but don't have all it's complexity of installing and configuring.
 You create TGW and then just attach VPC/VPN configurations and add route tables.
-Connect vpc to on-premise network (2 ways)
+VPN ECMP (Equal Cost Multipath) support - you can enable when you create TGW, vpn connection must use dynamic routing Connect vpc to on-premise network (2 ways):
 * site-to-site VPN
 Route propagation allows a virtual private gateway to automatically propagate routes to the route tables - so you don't need to manually update RT (works for both static & dynamic routing)
 After running `cloudformation/advanced-networking/site-to-site-vpn.yml` you will have to manually go to site-to-site vpn and download configuration (select openswan as router).